 24 years ago, before anyone had ever heard of a tweet, a Facebook timeline, or even what it meant to “Google” something, there was France.com.
 Jean-Noel Frydman began this website as a way for those around the world to get an up-close look at what France has to offer.

 The world of technology is constantly changing, but not always in a positive way.
 Unfortunately, in 2015, the French Ministry of Foreign Affairs created a lawsuit against France.com stating that the use of the name “France” was against French law.
-The laws regarding the online world are not apparent to everyone, but they can be found on ICANN.org.

 Despite the unfortunate determination of Frydman’s website, he still stands by and he is now launching his online business consultancy.
 Check out our interview below!